-Athora Ireland has valued its assets and liabilities on a market consistent basis, i.e. using information which is market observable where possible.
-Athora Ireland's assets comprise those held to back the policyholder unit-linked liabilities and assets on Athora Ireland's general account.
-The latter can be further distinguished between assets to which Athora Ireland retains economic exposure, and 'funds withheld' in respect of the retrocession of a quota-share of the Athora Belgium reinsurance contract, the risks and returns of which accrue to Athora Life Re.
-The general account assets to which Athora Ireland retains exposure consist of government and corporate bonds, private credit, residential mortgage loans, alternative assets, subordinated debt and cash.
-During the reporting period, Athora Ireland did not make any material changes to the recognition, valuation bases or estimation techniques used for its asset valuation.
+Athora Ireland values its assets and liabilities on a market consistent basis, i.e. using information which is market observable where possible.
+Athora Ireland's assets comprise those held to back the reinsurance liabilities and assets on Athora Ireland's general account.
+The former can be further distinguished between assets to which Athora Ireland retains economic exposure, and 'funds withheld' in respect of the retrocession of a quota-share of the Group Life Reinsurance Treaty, the risks and returns of which accrue to the reinsurer.
+The assets to which Athora Ireland retains exposure consist of government and corporate bonds, private credit, residential mortgage loans, alternative assets, subordinated debt and cash or cash equivalents.
+During the reporting period, Athora Ireland did not make any material changes to the recognition, valuation basis or estimation techniques used for its asset valuation.

 The technical provisions comprise the Best Estimate Liability and the Risk Margin.
 A number of assumptions feed into the calculation of the technical provisions.
-Following the annual assumption review and experience investigations, no significant changes were made to future mortality assumptions in respect of the ULG portfolio, while lapse and expense assumptions were updated to reflect the latest experience.
-In addition, Technical Provisions were established in respect of the Group Life portfolio reinsured from Athora Belgium.
-In calculating the technical provisions, Athora Ireland does not apply any matching adjustment, volatility adjustment, or transitional measures.
+Following the annual assumption review and experience investigations, assumptions for policyholder behaviour, mortality, and expenses were all updated to reflect the latest experience.

-There were no material changes to the bases, methods or main assumptions used for the valuation of other liabilities over the reporting period.
+There were no material changes to the methodology used for the valuation of other liabilities over the reporting period.